mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_focus_color_next
                    [SamplerN],hotcue_focus_color_next

-   If there is a focused hotcue, sets its color to the next color in the palette.
+   If there is a focused :term:`hotcue`, sets its color to the next color in the palette.

    :range: binary
    :feedback: Color of focused hotcue button and waveform marker changes.